 Get started by following these 3 simple steps

 You know there are just 2 main focus points you need to become a good technical writer.
-They are a proven aptitude for tech writing and the other and foremost is the desire to work as a technical writer.
+They are a proven aptitude for tech writing and the other and foremost is the desire to work as technical writers.

 To gain some experience as a beginner it is advisable to get started with the skills you have and you can furnish them as you get more industry exposure.
 But remember the world these days is getting more competitive, so if you want to take technical writing as a serious career you should obtain specific qualifications.